 Types of Power Generators Based on Energy Source

-• Gas generators for lower emissions and steady output
+• Gas generators for lower emissions

 • Hydroelectric generators using water flow

-• Wind generators converting wind energy into electricity
+• Wind generators powered by wind energy

-• Solar generators using photovoltaic systems with storage
+• Solar generators using photovoltaic systems

 Recent Updates: Trends in Electricity Generation (2024–2025)